SemionV/doryn/devlog.md

 Tasks:
 * Dynamic module loading(plugin system)
+  * LibraryHandle, which is referenceing ILibrary with a weak_ptr and has lock() method to create an instance of a RAII object to hold ILibrary in memory while executing some code from it.
+    Make it possible to implement fast locks for unloadable(root) modules
+  * Pass custom ILibrary insance to ModuleService::load with an abstract methods attach and detach, which are not depending on any template parameters and can implement any kind of libraries
+  * Multi-module libraries
   * Configure and load plugins
   * Restrict events and controllers API to use ILibrary handler for all subscriptions
   * Hot reload of plugins via script commands and file watchers